IsaacVerm/askhistorians/documentation/questions.md

-# Questions
+# Introduction

-* What type of questions are most popular?
-	* time period
-	* short/long
-	* nsfw
-* Is length of answer awarded?
-* Who has the most/longest answers?
-* How many comments are removed?
-* How fast do questions get an answer?
+I divided the questions answered in questions answered on general patterns and specific users.
+The questions I tried to answer are not too deep, just had a quick glance at the data.

+Data obtained by using the [Reddit API](https://www.reddit.com/dev/api/).
+I was able to extract the top most popular questions of all time and the most relevant comments for each of these questions.

+I'm no native speaker so I apologize in advance if the writing style is a bit dry at times.

 # Patterns

 ## Is length of answer awarded?

+People sometimes write really long answers but do these answers get picked up by other users?

 ![](/output/analysis/patterns/graph_lenghty_answers_rewarded.png?raw=true)

 There seems to be a slightly negative correlation between the length of an answer (displayed as number of characters) and the score the answer gets.
 We would expect the opposite.
-Longer answers are probably higher quality (not a certainty off course but we can imagine more sources being incorporated, etc...).
+Longer answers are probably higher quality (not a certainty of course but we can imagine more sources being incorporated, etc...).
 I can see two reasons how this could be the case:

 * either quality lenghty answers just don't get the recognition they deserve
-* or writing lengthy answers takes time and in the mean time other answers already got the bulk of the attention
+* or writing lengthy answers takes time and in the meantime other answers already got the bulk of the attention

 I'm more inclined toward the second reason.
 The Reddit system is such that content disappears relatively quickly as demonstrated by the following graph: